atomdog/proj_abqr/README.md

 Simple and mathematical was the mantra during much of the design process, and the code does an acceptable job at representing that.

 Weaker links include the grid system.
 I am attempting to abstract it to what is functionally a Cartesian plane where every point above a certain resolution contains an additional state value.

+Here is a brief summary of each file and its functionality

+1. angledet.py: calculates the angle between the current point's place on an abstract line and a point in the distance.